 - If you have had a recent blood transfusion or have other forms of hemolytic anemia, test results may be falsely low.

-Are there other tests to look at blood sugar?
+Are there other tests better than HA1C to measure blood sugar?

-Therefore, it is important to look at glucose, HA1C, fasting insulin, lipid markers, etc. to get a good idea of how your body is handling blood sugar.
+It is important to look at the complete picture: glucose, HA1C, fasting insulin, lipid markers, etc. to get an idea of how your body is handling blood sugar.